MikeyBurkman/varanus/README.md

 monitor.info(function foo() { ... });
 ```

 Lastly, there is a raw `logTime(string, string, int, int, obj)` function for cases where wrapping a function is not feasible.
-This is a low-level function and should generally be avoided.
+This is a low-level function and should generally be used only when absolutely necessary.

-One caveat with wrapping a function is that the returned function will not have the correct (or any) function name.
-If the function name is required, then using `logTime(string, string, int, int, obj)` may be required.

 Note!
 When using `logTime`, Varanus has no knowledge of whether an error has occurred, so even if `captureErrors` was set to true during initialization, you'll have to manually include any error in the params object.
 (See the example below.)